Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 She is part of the ASYFAIR network, which explores the extent to which fair and consistent asylum appeal adjudication occurs across EU member states.

 PhD working title: Legal Geographies of Immigration Law: Space, Technology & Access to Justice.

 Broad research specialisms:

-My work is situated within the fields of legal geography and socio-legal studies.
-In particular, I am interested in legal and geographical imaginations of space, access to justice, courtwatching and policy/ practice gaps in immigration law.
+My work is situated in the fields of legal geography and socio-legal studies.
+In particular, I am interested in legal and geographical imaginations of space, access to justice and courtwatching methodologies.

 BA Geography (University of Oxford)

 Publications by category